libraries-fi/kirkanta-api/doc/documentation.md

 name    | Consortium name.
 Varies by `langcode`. slug    | URL identifier.
 Varies by `langcode`.

-## Consortiums as Finna organisations
+## Finna extension
 ```urls
 https://api.kirjastot.fi/v4/finna_organisation
 https://api.kirjastot.fi/v4/finna_organisation/<id>
 ```

-This endpoint returns consortiums as well as consortium-like documents that are special to Finna.fi.
-In addition, each document contains extra fields.
-The endpoint accepts same parameters as `/consortium`.
+This endpoint returns consortiums and consortium-like documents that are published on Finna.
+In addition, each document also contains some extra fields.

 - If a consortium is not using Finna, it is not available via this endpoint.

-## Additional parameters
+- The endpoint accepts same parameters as `/consortium`.
-Filtering by Finna identifier is possible using `finna:id`.
+- Filtering by Finna identifier is possible using `finna:id`.

-# Library service hours
+# Service hours
 ```
 https://api.kirjastot.fi/v4/schedules
 ```